kenocvr/Overwatch-Android/README.md

-# A simple Overwatch Stats App
+# A simple Overwatch Stats Android App

 Find any player's overwatch competitive or quickplay stats.